msinnema33/Game_of_Life/game-of-life/README.md

 ## Turing Completeness
     A computing system is "Turing Complete" if it can perform arbitrary general purpose calculations.
-While the Game of Life system isn't Turing Complete in its current form, given an infinite grid size and unlimited computing resources (memory, CPU cycles, and storage) it could be considered Turing Complete and the JavaScript language itself is generally considered Turing Complete.
+While the Game of Life system isn't Turing Complete in its current form, given an infinite grid size<br />
+and unlimited computing resources (memory, CPU cycles, and storage) it could be considered Turing<br />
+Complete and the JavaScript language itself is generally considered Turing Complete.<br />
     Taken from [https://en.wikipedia.org/wiki/Turing_completeness].

 ## Celular automata